jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Explain the Issue and Expected Behavior
+## Explain the issue and expected behavior

 Provide a story of the issue with as much detail as possible, including the expected behavior.